anissa1908/React-Portfolio/README.md

 # User story

-My portfolio was originally built with Bootstrap, HTML, CSS, Javascript and jQuery, but for this assignment, I converted the portfolio to use components and converted to React.
+My portfolio was originally built with Bootstrap, HTML, CSS, Javascript and jQuery, but for this assignment, I converted the portfolio to use components and converted to React.js.

 # Technologies Used:
 HTML